dart-archive/angulardart.org/README.md

 To build the site locally, do the following:

-1. If `which bundle` returns something, you have the prequisites.
+1. If `which bundle` returns something, you have the prerequisites.
 Otherwise:
   1. Download rubygems [PENDING: say from where]
   2. Install bundler [PENDING: say from where]
 2. Run `bundle install` from within the directory that contains the `Gemfile`